finn-no/tech.finn.no/_posts/2018-04-10-personalized-search.md

        return;
     }

-The QueryComponent runs it’s process step before the PersonalizationComponent's process, and creates a doclist containing the search results, with lucene document ids and scores.
+The QueryComponent runs its process step before the PersonalizationComponent's process, and creates a doclist containing the search results, with lucene document ids and scores.

     final DocList initialSearchResult = rb.getResults().docList;
     List<ScoredAd> results = getInitialSearchDocs(rb, reRankNum, initialSearchResult);

-Note that Lucene document id is not the same as SOLR document id.
+Note that Lucene document id is not the same as Solr document id.
-Next, to get the SOLR document ids, which we will use for recommendation scores, we need to do a index lookup per document. ```searcher.doc(luceneDocumentId, <Set of fields to obtain>)``` is one of the more costly operations in this plugin.
+Next, to get the Solr document ids, which we will use for recommendation scores, we need to do a index lookup per document. ```searcher.doc(luceneDocumentId, <Set of fields to obtain>)``` is one of the more costly operations in this plugin.
 In FINN.no’s case we have a relatively small index (up to 1,3 million documents / 4GB), so it should be mostly memory lookups.

     private static List<ScoredAd> getInitialSearchDocs(ResponseBuilder rb, int reRankNum, DocList initialSearchResult) throws IOException {